2006 Australian Grand Prix

 The 2006 Australian Grand Prix (officially the 2006 Formula 1 Foster's Australian Grand Prix) was a Formula One motor race held at the Melbourne Grand Prix Circuit in Albert Park, Melbourne on 2 April 2006.
-The 57-lap race was the 22nd Australian Grand Prix as part of the World Championship, and the 71st Australian Grand Prix overall.
-It was also the third round of the 2006 Formula One season; the Australian Grand Prix had been the season opener since 1996, but this race was held later due to the 2006 Commonwealth Games being held in Melbourne at the time of the opening round.
-A pre-season test scheduled at the Circuit de Barcelona-Catalunya, in Spain from 24–26 February was also rescheduled and moved to the Bahrain International Circuit, in Bahrain.
-The season was instead opened in Bahrain, and Australia regained its first round of the season slot for 2007.
+It was the third race of the 2006 Formula One season.

 The race was won by Renault's Fernando Alonso (Renault's third win from three races), with the McLaren of Kimi Räikkönen second.
 Ralf Schumacher finished in third place to take the last podium of his career with the Toyota team.
 Polesitter Jenson Button retired from the race when his engine blew on the final lap.
 He eventually stopped roughly ten metres from the finish line, losing a points scoring position (fifth place) in the process.